Atomic hydrogen reservoirs in quiescent galaxies at z = 0.4: HI stacking results for quiescent galaxies

-Fig.\ref{fig:sfr_vs_ps} suggests that QGs present diverse \HI{} content, linked to diverse ISM properties: color-selected QGs are likely to encompass a very diverse dust mass range and to be mixing dust-rich and dust-poor objects, causing the \HI{} stacked signal to be diluted.
-When studying the spectroscopically-selected QGs, instead, we observe a correlation between dust and \HI{} content.
-Specifically, dust-rich galaxies are found to feature a significant \HI{} amount, on average only $40\%$ less abundant than MS galaxies.
-The existence of dusty candidate QGs is documented up to $z\sim3$; \citealt{Gobat2018}, \citealt{morishita22}, \citealt{Rodighiero2023}, \citealt{lee24}, \citealt{Siegel2024}).
+Overall, Fig.~\ref{fig:sfr_vs_ps} suggests a trend in which more massive QGs host larger \HI{} reservoirs, mirroring the $\rm M_{HI}-M{\star}$ for MS galaxies.
+However, QGs present diverse \HI{} content, linked to various ISM properties: color-selected QGs likely encompass a broad dust mass range, mixing dust-rich and dust-poor objects, which dilutes the stacked \HI{} signal.
+In contrast, the $D_n$4000-selected QGs show a correlation between dust and \HI{} content.
+Specifically, dust-rich galaxies possess significant \HI{} reservoirs, on average only $40\%$ less abundant than in MS galaxies.
+The existence of dusty candidate QGs is documented up to $z\sim3$; \citealt{Gobat2018}, \citealt{morishita22}, \citealt{Rodighiero2023}, \citealt{lee24}, \citealt{Siegel2025}).
 Recent studies suggest that dust-rich QGs can retain cold dust and gas for extended periods ($>2$ Gyr; \citealt{michalowski24}, \citealt{lee24},\citealt{lorenzon25}).
-The diversity in the dust-cold gas mass ratio \citep{Whitaker2021, morishita22, Donevski2023} hints at the fact that dust leftovers may not be exclusively relics of star formation.
-Grain growth on ISM metals is indicated as a dominant dust production channel to reproduce the observed $M_{\rm dust}/M_{\star}$ distribution.
-The presence of \HI{} in dusty QGs, as reported in this letter, is likely to be connected to this scenario.
-In fact, \HI{} reservoirs may be shielding dust from UV radiation and favoring its growth, thus allowing it to survive longer, as proposed by recent theoretical studies (\citealt{chen24}).
+The diversity in the dust-cold gas mass ratio \citep{Whitaker2021, morishita22, Donevski2023} suggests that dust leftovers may not be exclusively relics of star formation.
+Grain growth on ISM metals is proposed as a dominant dust production channel to explain the observed $M_{\rm dust}/M_{\star}$ distribution.
+The presence of \HI{} in dusty QGs, as reported here, is likely related to this scenario.
+In fact, \HI{} reservoirs may shield dust from UV radiation and favor its growth, thereby prolonging dust survival, as proposed by recent theoretical studies (\citealt{chen24}).